Project-Code-UVA/VizOp/README.md

 3. Install necessary dependencies:

--   pip install -r requirements.txt
+    `pip install -r requirements.txt`

-4. If you install any additional packages while implementing a feature, run the `pipreqs` command in the project root folder to generate a `requirements.txt` file.
-This will include all of the project's dependencies.
+4. If you install any additional packages while implementing a feature, install (if you have already) and run the `pipreqs` command in the project root folder to generate a `requirements.txt` file.
+This will list all of the project's dependencies.

--   pip install pipreqs # (If you have not installed it already)
+    `pip install pipreqs`
--   pipreqs /path/to/project/root
+    `pipreqs /path/to/project/root`

 ## Getting Started with Node.js/npm and React

-### Install Node.js and npm
+### 1. Install Node.js and npm

 If you don't already have Node.js and npm installed, you can download and install them from the official website. npm (node package manager) is included with Node.js, so there's no need to install it separately. https://nodejs.org/en

-### Create a new React app
+### 2. Create a new React app

 You can create a new React app using the `create-react-app` command-line tool, which sets up a new React project with all the necessary files and configurations.
 Open your terminal and run the following command to create a new React app:

-npx create-react-app my-react-app-name
+`npx create-react-app my-react-app-name`

-### Navigate to Your Project Directory
+### 3. Navigate to Your Project Directory

 Change your working directory to the newly created project folder:

-cd my-react-app
+`cd my-react-app`

-### Start Your React Development Server
+### 4. Start Your React Development Server

 To see your React application in action, run the development server with the following command:

 `npm start`

 This will start a development server, and your React app will be accessible in your web browser at http://localhost:3000.

-### Updating .gitignore
+### 5. Updating .gitignore

 Make sure to include the `node_modules` folder in the `.gitignore` file.